Published on

 Here’s how our roadmap for cloud-based IFC tooling is shaping up:

-✅ IFC+SG Validator (Released)
+IFC+SG Validator for CORENET X (Released)

 Bimeco validator

-We’re piloting a cloud viewer powered by OpenBIM that allows users to open models instantly in the browser and flag coordination issues.
-You can comment, tag users, and assign action items — perfect for ICE sessions or distributed coordination teams.
-No need for Navisworks licenses or heavy installs.
-Our support for BCF will allow highlighted issues to any BIM software that supports the BCF standard.
+We’re piloting a cloud viewer that lets users open models instantly in the browser and flag coordination issues.
+You can comment, tag users, and assign action items — perfect for ICE sessions or distributed teams.
+No heavy installs, no Navisworks licenses.
+With BCF support, issues can be exported to any BIM software that supports the standard.

 Join the Journey